BananaCHIU/comp4021_project/README.md

 You can find the Game Description and Game Instruction inside the game

-Note: Strongly Recommended To Use 60Hz to play the Game
+Note: Need To Use 60Hz as screen refresh rate to play the Game to sync with other player